bitnami/charts/bitnami/temporal/README.md

-# Bitnami package for Temporal
+# Bitnami Secure Images Helm chart for Temporal

 Temporal is a durable execution platform that enables developers to build scalable applications without sacrificing productivity or reliability.